osg-htc/docs/docs/common/pki-cli.md

 In the normal mode of execution, the script connects to the production server and generated certificates are from default OSG CA.

-If the user provides a '-T' parameter on the command-line, the scripts connect to the OIM-ITB server and any generated certificates are issued by the OSG test CAs.
+If the user provides a `-T` parameter on the command-line, the scripts connect to the OIM-ITB server and any generated certificates are issued by the OSG test CAs.
 This mode is intended for testing and training.
 The resulting certificates are not usable in a production environment.

 Current Limitations and Bugs
 ----------------------------